 How does bidirectional charging work?

-The EV charger is actually located inside the vehicle, converting AC electricity to DC electricity.
-This DC power is what is stored in the EV battery, and this is then converted back into AC electricity to power the car – to move the wheels, essentially.
+This DC power is stored in the EV battery, and then converted back into AC electricity to power the car – to move the wheels, essentially.

 Instead of sending this AC electricity back to the motor, bidirectional charging allows for the electricity to be transferred back out of the charging port, meaning the power can flow in two directions as opposed to just one.
-This electricity could then be used for a variety of purposes.
+This electricity can then be used for a variety of purposes.

 Types of Bi-directional Charging